Google Analytics Glossary

 How to set up e-commerce tracking in Google Analytics?

+E-commerce tracking is a feature that allows you to track your online store's performance and measure your marketing efforts.
 You can see key metrics such as revenue, average order value, and conversion rate, as well as track the specific products that are being purchased.

 Setting up E-commerce tracking is relatively easy if you follow a few simple steps.
 The first step is to enable E-commerce Tracking for your website.
 This can be done by navigating to Admin > Property Settings in Google Analytics, where you'll find the Enable E-commerce option at the bottom of the page.